 Bomb shelters have not really been taken care of and many are abandoned or completely unusable.
 However, they can be of use sometimes, but not for their original purpose.
-According to the Telegraph Bulgaria, a bomb shelter in Ruse, a northern city at the border of Romania of approximately 150,000 people, was used as a cannabis factory between March and June 2021 until police dismantled it.
+According to the Telegraph Bulgaria, a bomb shelter in Ruse, a northern city at the border of Romania with approximately 150,000 people, was used as a cannabis factory between March and June 2021 until police dismantled it.
 Another one used to be a nightspot in the 1990s in the small city of Veliko Tarnovo.

-Clean the access of shelters
+Clean the access to shelters

-Authorities announced early March that an online repository of bomb shelters would be soon available and updated every other week so that people can find the safest spot in case of danger.
+Authorities announced in early March that an online repository of bomb shelters would be soon available and updated every other week so that people can find the safest spot in case of danger.
 Bulgaria civil protection also published a first list on March 10.

 But it rejects any links with the recent invasion of Ukraine.
-Nikolov told media that bomb shelters are inspected twice a year and that timing of this year’s inspections was a coincidence with the situation in Ukraine.
+Nikolov told the media that bomb shelters are inspected twice a year and that timing of this year’s inspections was a coincidence with the situation in Ukraine.

 A new mobile app for signaling hazardous situations like floods or car accidents would also be developed.

 Regarding the bomb shelters, the idea has never been to hide 8 million people in such places on the long term, the chief commissioner said.
-The priority is to offer a temporary shelter to people in danger, after which they would be brought to safer places.
+The priority is to offer temporary shelter to people in danger, after which they would be brought to safer places.
 “The first move is evacuation, and the second is to protect citizens who remain to protect the city and keep it alive.”